What harmful conditions do the guards have? Harmful production factors

 3. Chemicals that affect the reproductive functions of the body.
 These are metals and chemical compounds based on them.

 5. Mixed substances.
-FKA are welding fumes.
+FKA are welding aerosols.

 List of some types of hazardous work: